-This is a challenging ride and you'll need to have a good level of fitness to take part.
+This a long distance bike ride, so you'll need to have a good level of fitness to take part.
 Plan your training with expert tips and advice in our cycling training zone.

 Make sure you have the right kit

-Take a look at our recommended cycling kit list for what to wear on the day and what to bring with you.
-A helmet and lights are essential for you to take part in this event.
+All participants must wear a helmet when riding in this event - and we also advise you to wear reflective Hi-vis clothing.
+Take a look at our recommended cycling kit list for a full itinerary of what to wear on the night and what to bring with you.

 You'll receive your participant number in the post just before the event.